cheshire3/cheshire3/cheshire3/README.txt

 This is some documentation, also used for testing!

+=== ABOUT ===

+Cheshire3 is a fast XML search engine, written in Python for extensability and using C libraries for speed.
+Cheshire3 is feature rich, including support for XML namespaces, unicode, a distributable object oriented model and all the features expected of a digital library system.

+Standards are foremost, including SRW/U and CQL, as well as Z39.50 and OAI (requires cheshire3.web sub-package).
+It is highly modular and configurable, enabling very specific needs to be addressed with a minimum of effort.
+The API is stable and fully documented, allowing easy third party development of components.

+Given a set of records, Cheshire3 can extract data into one or more indexes after processing with configurable workflows to add extra normalisation and processing.
+Once the indexes have been constructed, it supports such operations as search, retrieve, browse and sort.

+Cheshire3\'s extensive use of third party C-libraries (e.g. BerkeleyDB, libxml) may involve installing some pre-requisites, and we recommend that you download the necessary Cheshire3 packages from http://www.cheshire3.org/download/ and install them using the scripts provided, rather than just installing this package as a pure python module distribution.

+By installing the additional cheshire3.web sub-package, and using Apache handlers, any interface from a shop front, to SRU, Z39.50 to OAI can be provided (all included by default), but the abstract protocolHandler allows integration into any environment that will support Python.

 === INITIALIZATION ===

 If you are running from the Subversion repository, you need to do: